schumact/go-pinject/README.md

 go-shellcode - https://github.com/Ne0nd0g/go-shellcode

-Doge-Process-Injection - https://github.com/timwhitez/Doge-Process-Injection - A few syscalls needed an extra arg in the CreateRemoteThread code.
-Not sure if it's some sort of stack alignment issue.
-Found out about the added arg from this repo.

 ## Issues

 I'm happy to fix issues and implement any changes that people submit.
 Known issues/improvments are listed below.
-Not sure if the fault lies with Bananaphone or my code.
-Probably the latter.

-CreateRemoteThread - NtClose syscall panics (currently using CloseHandle instead)

-EarlyBirdAPC - NtClose syscall panics (currently using CloseHandle instead), NtResumeThread panics more often than not but shellcode runs, NtCreateUserProcess not implemented (using CreateProcess instead)
+EarlyBirdAPC - NtCreateUserProcess not implemented and is WIP (using CreateProcess instead).